abds059/TryHackMe-Writeups-And-Notes/Networking/Network Services.md

 ---

-## Task 10- Exploiting FTP
+## Task 10 - Exploiting FTP

 ### Types of FTP Exploit

 Similarly to Telnet, when using FTP both the command and data channels are unencrypted.
 Any data sent over these channels can be intercepted and read.

-- With data from FTP being sent in plaintext, if a man-in-the-middle attack took place an attacker could reveal anything sent through this protocol (such as passwords).
-An article written by [JSCape](https://www.jscape.com/blog/bid/91906/Countering-Packet-Sniffers-Using-Encrypted-FTP) demonstrates and explains this process using ARP-Poisoning to trick a victim into sending sensitive information to an attacker, rather than a legitimate source.
+- With data from FTP being sent in plaintext, if a man-in-the-middle attack took place an attacker could reveal anything sent through this protocol (such as passwords)

+    An article written by [JSCape](https://www.jscape.com/blog/bid/91906/Countering-Packet-Sniffers-Using-Encrypted-FTP) demonstrates and explains this process using ARP-Poisoning to trick a victim into sending sensitive information to an attacker, rather than a legitimate source

-- When looking at an FTP server from the position we find ourselves in for this machine, an avenue we can exploit is weak or default password configurations.
+- When looking at an FTP server from the position we find ourselves in for this machine, an avenue we can exploit is weak or default password configurations

 ### Method Breakdown